anon-blue/anon.blue/README.txt

 r, CAf   StrangI am serious please asend help before it is too late for me

-Is anyone out erh there litlistin listening to me
+Is anyone out ejdjdhere litlistin listening to me
                 0whereismypopscicleeeee              dicksdicksdicksdicks

+             im bored...
                                       amialoneinhere

                                 eatadick eat a dick e a t  a  d i c k